-The Methodists were holding a camp-meeting at the same time a few miles above, near the railroad.
-The officers of the Spir-itualist's camp meeting sent three of us there, who had been Methodist preachers, to tender our greetings to them, and offer an exchange of speeches at any time they might select except on Sunday as the anmight select, except on Sunday, as the appointments were made for that day.
-We were received courteously and treated re spectfully, though our proposition was, of course, declined.
-Some unknown person, with not even a nom de plume, wrote a very erroneous account of our interview.
-Which was published in the Record, of Philadel phia.
-I wrote a reply to it the same day it appeared, and Col. Kase took it to the Record, who failed to see the proper man to whom it was referred, though he waited till nine o'clock that night.
-The reply did not appear.
-After the meeting was over, the Colonel and myself called at the office and found that the editor had never seen or heard of my reply, nor could it be found in the office.
-Having preserved a copy of it, he sent to Col. Kase's for it and published it.
-A week however had elarged so that it.
-A week, however, had elapsed so that the truth will never catch up with the slanderous report written by, I know not whom.
-Rev. Mr. Chaplain, the presiding elder, having been requested to give an account of this interview, published in a Delaware paper a very correct statement of the inter-view, in which he says it was courteous and view, in which he says it was courteous and respectful.
+Colonel and myself called at the office the and found that the editor had never seen or heard of my reply, nor could it be found in the office.
+Having preserved a copy of it, he sent to Col. Kase's for it and published A week, however, had elapsed so that the truth will never catch up with the slan-derous report written by, I know not whom.
+Rev. Mr. Chaplain, the presiding elder, having been requested to give an account of this interview, published in a Delaware paper a very correct statement of the interview, in which he says it was courteous and respectful.
 He only complains of what a gentleman, who was not one of our committee, said on leaving.

-During my stay in Philadelphia, I met with Mr. Powell, the new slate-writing medium.
-A piece of "something" is materialized on the end of his finger, with which hereites like a papail.
-Mr figurer was used in writes like a pencil.
+During my stay in Philadelphia, I met with Mr. Powell, the new slate writing me-dium.
+A piece of "something" is material-ized on the end of his finger, with which he writes like a pencil.
 My finger was used in the same way; it felt like the head of a pin pressed in the flesh.
-He took hold of my hand and with my finger wrote a communi-cation that might be considered a test for me.
+He took hold of my hand and with my finger wrote a communihand, and with my finger wrote a communication that might be considered a test for me.
 There is no trickery in this phase of writing.
 I had a sitting with that most excellent medium, Mrs. Katie B. Robinson, of Philadelphia.
-Among other things she told me, Jesse B. Furgeson convolling, that next year spirits would materialize and stand out in full view, and address large audiences.
+Among other things she told me, Jesse B. Furgeson controlling, that next year spirits would materialize and stand out in full view, and address large